syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Change-the-Selection-Mode-of-the-SelectTool.md

 ---
 layout: post
 title: How To Change the Selection Mode of the SelectTool | Syncfusion®
-description: how to change the selection mode of the selecttool
+description: Learn how to modify the Selection Mode to customize interaction by choosing between modes like 'Containing', or 'intersect'
 platform: windowsforms
 control: Diagram
 documentation: ug